-From time to time, we may announce the timing of certain events we expect to occur, such as the anticipated timing of our ability to release the clinical hold on the IND for our ReMEDy2 trial, the initiation or completion of or the interim or final results from our clinical trials, including our ReMEDy2 trial, or anticipated number of clinical sites and pace of enrollment.
+From time to time, we may announce the timing of certain events we expect to occur, such as the anticipated number of clinical sites and pace of enrollment for our ReMEDy2 trial.
 These statements are forward-looking and are based on the best estimates of management at the time relating to the occurrence of such events.
 However, the actual timing of such events may differ significantly from what has been publicly disclosed.
-The projected timing of events such as the release the clinical hold on the IND for our ReMEDy2 trial, the initiation, re-initiation or completion of a clinical trial, the filing of an application to obtain regulatory approval, an announcement of additional clinical trials for a product candidate or targeted number of clinical sites or enrollments may ultimately vary from what is publicly disclosed.
-These variations in timing or events that we anticipate may occur as a result of different events, including our ability to release the clinical hold, regulatory actions, the nature of the results obtained during a clinical trial or during a research phase, problems with a CMO or contract research organization, COVID-19, additional full or partial clinical holds that may be imposed by the FDA, or any other event having the effect of delaying the publicly announced timeline or leading to results that are different from what we expect.
+The projected timing of events such as the anticipated number of clinical sites and pace of enrollment for our ReMEDy2 trial or the filing of an application to obtain regulatory approval or an announcement of additional clinical trials for a product candidate may ultimately vary from what is publicly disclosed.
+These variations in timing or events that we anticipate may occur as a result of different factors, including regulatory actions, the nature of the results obtained during a clinical trial or during a research phase, problems with a CMO or contract research organization, health crises, epidemics or pandemics, full or partial clinical holds that may be imposed by the FDA or any other event having the effect of delaying the publicly announced timeline or leading to results that are different from what we expect.
 We undertake no obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, except as otherwise required by law.
 Any variation in the timing of previously announced milestones or changes in other events of which we anticipate could have a material adverse effect on our business plan, financial condition or operating results, and the trading price of our common shares.